shakedo/cloud-blender/README.md

 ### How to Run a Test

    - By default, only local test are running.
-If you want to enable remote tests set the EXEC_CLOUD_TEST environment variable to true.
+If you want to enable remote tests set the EXEC_CLOUD_TESTS environment variable to true.
       You can also setup a proxy by setting the environment variable TUNNELING_PROXY to your proxy.
    - The tests are run on HPCS US-West-AZ2 and AWS-USEast-1.
 We hard coded certain properties of these regions.
       You will need to create two configuration files in which include your credentials.